akar-0/linux/shareBuilds/worldBinariesSharedBuild.md

-# Build a whole world binary packaqges fot other computers on local network
+# Build a whole world binary packages fot other computers on local network

 ## Introduction
 * How to use a powerful computer (A) to build an all binaries world for a less powerful one (B), Gentoo being properly installed on both.